 Consultation papers include a deadline for submissions, usually one to two months after the release.

-The Commission must report to Parliament at the end of an inquiry.
-Once a report is given to the Attorney-General, he or she has 14 sitting days of Parliament within which to table the report.
+The Commission must deliver a report to the Attorney-General at the end of an inquiry.
+Once a report is given to the Attorney-General, it must be tabled in Parliament within 14 sitting days.

-Final recommendations are decided on by every member of the Commission and are influenced by consultations, submissions and research.
+Reports contain recommendations to change the law or processes and procedures.
+The recommendations are decided on by the Commission as a whole.
+The Commission’s deliberations are influenced by consultations, submissions and research.